Skip to main content

 Prescott Park

-A waterfront park featuring gardens, outdoor concerts, and stunning views of the Piscataqua River where Dominica meets the harbor
+A waterfront park featuring gardens, outdoor concerts, and sweeping views of the Piscataqua River where Dominica meets the harbor

 Strawbery Banke Museum